 Who: All higher education professionals

-This year's conference will focus on Teaching in the Spotlight: Innovation for Teaching Excellence and will cover the following six themes:
+Last year's conference focused on Teaching in the Spotlight: Innovation for Teaching Excellence and will cover the following six themes:

 - Interdisciplinary or multi-disciplinary innovation in teaching and learning practice